JetBrains/intellij-sdk-docs/topics/ui/principles/empty_state.md

 ## Master-detail layout
 Provide only the action part for the detail area in a master-detail layout.
 The detail area is filled when an item is selected in the master part.
 This behavior is obvious and does not need to be explained.

-The default pattern for the action is “_Select_ [entity] _to configure_”.
+The default pattern for the action is "_Select_ [entity] _to configure_".

 The master area is usually a list or a tree, its empty state instructions should follow the guidelines for lists and trees.

 ![](app-servers.png)

 ![](run-configs.png)
-*The “Add Java application configuration” link is a shortcut to creating a new configuration instead of clicking the + button in the toolbar.*
+*The "Add Java application configuration" link is a shortcut to creating a new configuration instead of clicking the + button in the toolbar.*

 ## Sizes and placement